 The IUGA is dedicated to the global advancement of urogynecological knowledge and patient care through education and the promotion of basic and clinical research on disorders of the female pelvic floor.
 We recognize that urogynecology is a multi-disciplinary field that benefits from the expertise of primary care physicians, urologists, midwives, gynecologists, nurses, and allied health professionals, in addition to urogynecologists.
-This symposium will be targeted to physiotherapists, midwives, nurses, and other allied health professionals who play a crucial role in the treatment of pelvic floor disorders.
+This symposium was targeted to physiotherapists, midwives, nurses, and other allied health professionals who play a crucial role in the treatment of pelvic floor disorders.
 Working together is the only way we will provide optimal care for our patients.
 Join us in recognizing and breaking the barriers!

 - The long-term implications that birth trauma/pelvic floor dysfunction has on women's physical and emotional well being